Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 Has the kingdom already come?

 According to my reading and understanding of Jesus’ teaching, the kingdom of God can be considered to have come to Man from the time of His death and resurrection.
-Some might want to consider it having come with Jesus being born or when he started His earthly ministry, but I believed it should be upon His resurrection that the kingdom under Christ Jesus is established beyond any doubt, for upon resurrection, Jesus was restored to the throne, at the side of the Father God.
-Furthermore, Jesus when He was preaching on earth, He said that the kingdom of God was near or at hand, meaning that it was near but still not yet in place.
+Some might want to consider it having come with Jesus being born or when he started His earthly ministry, but I believed it should be upon His resurrection (3 days after His death) that the kingdom under Christ Jesus was formed, for upon resurrection, Jesus was restored to the throne, at the side of the Father God.
+Furthermore, Jesus when He was preaching on earth, He said that the kingdom of God was near or at hand, meaning that it was near but still not yet in place, then.
 Also, we read in Matthews 16:21-28, when Jesus spoke to His disciples concerning His impending death and resurrection, in verses 27 and 28, He said that He would enter into His Father’s glory and His going into His kingdom:

 27 For the Son of Man is going to come in his Father’s glory with his angels, and then he will reward each person according to what they have done.
 28 “Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
 (Matt 16:27-28)